palkan/anyway_config/README.md

 3) **Doppler loader**:

 We also can load data from [Doppler](https://www.doppler.com/).

+You must set env `DOPPLER_TOKEN`, after this `Doppler loader` will work.
-If you want to enable this feature you must add Doppler loader.
+If you want to enable this feature manual, you can set env `ANYWAY_CONFIG_DISABLE_DOPPLER=true` and append Doppler loader manually if you need

 ```ruby
 Anyway.loaders.append :Doppler, Anyway::Loaders::Doppler
 ```

-And you must set env `DOPPLER_TOKEN`

 `DOPPLER_TOKEN` is service token, which associated with specific content